Finding Your Model Number

 Help Me Identify My Lenses

 When searching for your model on our site putting in less information is better than more.
 We store lens information at the model level, usually the four numbers or name of your frame.
 We don't store all the subsequent numbers that manufacturers use.

-We do not store all the subsequent number as those refer to all the frame and lens colour coldes the manufacturers use.
-Therefore, if you have a Ray Ban frame look for the RB#### number on the arm.
-Just type the #### numbers in the search engine and it will probably only display a few models along with their photos.
+For example a Ray Ban frame will have RB#### number of the arm.
+Simply type the #### numbers in our lens search engine and it will usually display a few models along with their photos.

-Lens width information is very important.
-Lens information is usually on the arms.
-Look for two numbers usually preceding a small square on your arms.
-This could be located on the nose bridge as well.
-Alternatively, measure your sunglasses as instructed below to ensure you get the right lenses for your frames.
+Double checking the lens width measurement is very important.
+To do this find the two numbers usually written before a small square on your sunglass arm or simply measure your sunglasses as instructed below to make sure you get the right lenses for your frames.

 Many brands such as Persol, Prada, and Ray Ban Sunglasses commonly use the same model number but make several different sizes.
 For example, the Ray Ban Aviator Large Metal sunglasses all have the model number of RB3025LM.
 However, they come in 3 sizes - 55mm, 58mm and 62mm wide.

 You can measure them at their widest point as the crow flies.
 However, with two to three millimeters difference it can be hard.
 Most sunglasses have a writing on the arms or under the nose bridge providing the information.
 If you have your original packaging you can find it there.
 We strongly recommend checking your frames to avoid disappointment in getting the wrong lens size.